facebook/react-native-website/README.md

 The doc files for the "Architecture" and "Contribution" tabs are located inside `website` in the respective directories (unversioned/static docs).
 In most cases, you will only want to edit the files within those directories.

-If you're adding a new doc or you need to alter the order the docs appear in the sidebar, take a look at the `sidebars.json`, `sidebarsArchitecture.json` and `sidebarsContributing.json` files in the `website` directory.
+If you're adding a new doc or you need to alter the order the docs appear in the sidebar, take a look at the `sidebars.ts`, `sidebarsArchitecture.ts` and `sidebarsContributing.ts` files in the `website` directory.
 The sidebar files contain a list of document ids that should match those defined in the header metadata (aka frontmatter) of the docs markdown files.

 ### Versioned docs

 Part of the React Native website is versioned to allow users to go back and see the Guides or API reference documentation for any given release.
 A new version of the website is generally generated whenever there is a new React Native release.
-When this happens, any changes made to the `docs` and `website/sidebars.json` files will be copied over to the corresponding location within `website/versioned_docs` and `website/versioned_sidebars`.
+When this happens, any changes made to the `docs` and `website/sidebars.ts` files will be copied over to the corresponding location within `website/versioned_docs` and `website/versioned_sidebars`.

 > **_Note:_** Do not edit the auto-generated files within `versioned_docs` or `versioned_sidebars` unless you are sure it is necessary.
 Edits made to older versions will not be propagated to newer versions of the versioned docs.